likhith-3399/ComcastExercise/README.md

 	 URL: http://localhost:8080/service/deleteSingleMovieDetails/SuperMan

     Response:
-	If the Movie Name passed exists in HSQLDB the,
-	  Response:
 	Record with MOVIE_NAME :SuperMan, DELETED.

-	If the Movie Name passed doesn't exist in HSQLDB the,
+		-If the Movie Name passed exists in HSQLDB the,
-	  Response:

 	No Record exists with MOVIE_NAME :SuperMans.So, NO record Deleted !!!
+		-If the Movie Name passed doesn't exist in HSQLDB the,
 ```